Educational Games for Kids (and Adults!)

 More Educational Games for Kids

-Dust off your old chessboard, pull out your playing cards and take out your puzzles.
-Games are a great way to engage kids and to work on their learning skills, especially over the holidays.
+Dust off your old chessboard, pull out your playing cards, and take out your puzzles.
+Games are a great way to engage kids and work on their learning skills, especially over the holidays.
 When kids are having fun, it makes learning so much easier.

 What are your favorite games?
 Let us know in the comments below.